-Trainers are both external contractors and internal specialists who teach a specific subject for a course of limited duration.
+- Trainers are both external contractors and internal specialists who teach a specific subject for a course of limited duration, usually with a focus on hard skills.
 An example of a trainer would be an instructor for a programming language.
-Trainers are great when it comes to a precise area of knowledge, but don’t go far beyond that–a fact that makes them less suitable for complex subjects like soft skills.
+Trainers are ideal when it comes to a precise area of knowledge, but don’t go far beyond that–a fact that makes them less suitable for complex subjects like soft skills.

-Mentors have expertise in a certain field of business and they impart lessons from their experience onto employees who are now “in their shoes.”
+- Mentors have expertise in a certain field of business, and they impart these lessons to employees who are now “in their shoes.”
 There are two types of mentors:

 - External mentors are hired as part of an engagement.
-They might not know an employee’s company thoroughly, but have been in very similar situations, and probably have a much stronger teaching background.
+They might not know an employee’s company thoroughly but have been in similar situations, and probably have a much stronger teaching background.

 Required Skills and Certifications

-Another thing to know about coaches and mentors is that they do not require any learning and development certification.
-Still, many companies start their search for coaches through the International Coaching Federation.
-This group requires all of their members to have taken at least a few central coaching courses, so the ICF promises basic certification.
+Another important issue regarding coaches and mentors is that they do not require any learning and development certification.
+Still, many companies have started their search for coaches through the International Coaching Federation.
+This group requires all of its members to have taken at least a few central coaching courses, so the ICF promises basic certification.
 Other coaching certification groups of note include the Center for Coaching Certification, the Institute for Professional Excellence in Coaching, and the Co-Active Training Institute.
-Keep in mind that certification doesn’t equal quality, so finding the best match for a coaching relationship (which tends to be close and a bit personal), demands effective research.
+Keep in mind that certification doesn’t equal quality, so finding the best match for a coaching relationship (which tends to be close and relatively personal), demands effective research.

 - Career development